benps12/WADE/README.md

 # WADE

 Welcome to the WAter Data Exchange (WADE).
 This is intended to be a system for citizen-science groups to publish water observation data.
-This Data Exchange relies upon the connections between groups' repositories, so in order to participate, you will need to "fork" this repository.Not sure what the means?
-We explain below!
+This Data Exchange relies upon the connections between groups' repositories, so in order to participate, you will need to "fork" this repository.
+It's okay if you aren't sure what this means; we explain below!

 ## Introductory Terminology